Updated August 2023

 Does it matter which silver plan someone getting the cost-sharing reductions selects?

 Yes.
 Silver plans are going to be different in various ways, as noted above, in addition to the cost-sharing charges.
 For example, one silver plan may include the doctor or hospital a person now sees in its network, while another may not, and plans will have different formularies, or lists of covered prescription medications.
 It will be important for people, including those receiving cost-sharing reductions, to be aware of such differences as they decide which plan to choose.

 Would it ever make sense for someone eligible for cost-sharing reductions to buy a bronze plan instead of a silver plan?

 If a person with income below 250 percent of the poverty line enrolls in a bronze plan instead of a silver plan, he would not be eligible for cost-sharing reductions.
 He would have to pay whatever out-of-pocket charges are required under the bronze plan.
 In most cases, it will make the most sense for people at the lower end of the income scale to pick a silver plan and receive cost-sharing reductions than to choose a plan from a different metal tier.
 But the choice will depend on an individual’s situation and preferences.
 Consider the example in Figure 2:

-- John has income equal to 200 percent of the federal poverty line and is eligible for a premium credit of $3,476per year to help him purchase coverage.
+- John has income equal to 200 percent of the federal poverty line and is eligible for a premium credit of $3,476 per year to help him purchase coverage.
 He is also eligible for a cost-sharing reduction if he enrolls in a silver plan.
 With the premium credit, he could get a silver plan by paying $127 per month of his own money, with the credit taking care of the remaining cost of getting the health insurance.
-With the cost-sharing reduction, he is able to get a plan with a deductible of $250.
-The plan also caps his out of pocket costs for in-network, covered benefits at $2,000 for the year.
+With the cost-sharing reduction, he is able to get a plan with a deductible of $800.
+The plan also caps his out of pocket costs for in-network, covered benefits at $1,700 for the year.